 - Cook County Health – testing for CCH patients and staff; requires a doctor’s order for COVID-19 testing at testing tents outside of both Stroger Hospital at 1969 W. Ogden Avenue and Provident Hospital at 500 E. 51st Please be sure to bring your doctor’s order with you

-- IDPH Community-Based Testing Sites open to all regardless of symptoms
+- IDPH Community-Based Testing Sites

 - IDPH has a comprehensive list of testing sites.
-Please scroll to to the bottom of the page to view the map and list.
+Please scroll to the bottom of the page to view the map and list.

 Available Rapid Antigen Test Resources for Organizations

-The U.S. Department of Health and Human Services (HHS), in partnership with the Department of Defense (DOD), is providing rapid antigen tests (BinaxNOW™ COVID-19 test) to the Illinois Department of Public Health who will be distributing tests to local health departments, including the Cook County Department of Public Health (CCDPH), as well as directly to designated sites in suburban Cook County.
+The U.S. Department of Health and Human Services (HHS), in partnership with the Department of Defense (DOD), is providing rapid antigen tests (BinaxNOW™ COVID-19 test) to the Illinois Department of Public Health who is distributing tests to local health departments, including the Cook County Department of Public Health (CCDPH), as well as directly to designated sites in suburban Cook County.
 The BinaxNOW™ COVID-19 test is a lateral flow test that detects the presence of protein antigens from SARS-CoV-2 in individuals suspected of COVID-19 by their healthcare provider within the first seven days of symptom onset.
 This U.S. Food and Drug Administration (FDA)-authorized diagnostic test does not require any instrumentation to test the samples and instead determines a COVID-19 negative or positive result in about 15 minutes using a test card.

-CCDPH will be distributing the rapid antigen tests (BinaxNOW™ COVID-19 test) for use in suburban Cook County.
+CCDPH is distributing the rapid antigen tests (BinaxNOW™ COVID-19 test) for use in suburban Cook County.
 Organizations in suburban Cook County who are currently testing or have the capacity to use rapid antigen testing for COVID-19 are encouraged to request rapid point-of-care tests (BinaxNOW™ COVID-19 test) using CCDPH’s application link.
 CCDPH will be prioritizing distribution of rapid point-of-care tests (BinaxNOW™ COVID-19 test) to vulnerable and high-risk populations based on COVID-19 surveillance data for suburban Cook County, CCDPH’s COVID-19 Community Vulnerability Index, and State and Federal guidance.